aptech/docs/docs/CR-csvReadM.rst

 ::

-    //Get file name with full path
-    file = getGAUSSHome() $+ "examples/housing.csv";
+    // Get file name with full path file = getGAUSSHome() $+ "examples/housing.csv";

-    //Read entire contents of 'housing.csv'
+    // Read entire contents of 'housing.csv'
     housing = csvReadM(file);

-    //Print the first 5 rows of all columns print housing[1:5,.];
+    // Print the first 5 rows of all columns print housing[1:5,.];

 The code above will produce the following output.
 Notice that the first row contains all missing values.